Should You Pay Down Your Student Loans During College?October 8, 2021

 Pay Off High-Interest Loans First

 If you don’t have enough cash flow to pay all of your accruing interest, prioritize the loans with the highest interest rates first.
 These are the loans that will end up costing you the most if you let the interest capitalize instead of paying it while in school.
+Consider applying for grants to pay off student loans.
+Pursuing grants to pay off your student loans helps in tackling high-interest loans while you’re in school and it saves money.

 If you’re wondering which student loans to pay first, log in to your account with your loan servicer or lender and review each loan’s terms to decide.